 If you are looking for the best Germanium fuzz pedals, we highly recommend that you go with the JHS Pollinator V2.
 It has a fuzz circuit that gives you enough control for a nice vintage fuzz tone.
 As the company states, the JHS Pollinator is “the ultimate classic germanium-based dirt box” and we fully endorse this statement.
 It features true germanium transistors to make this happen.

 Overall, we think this is a perfect take on the infamous fuzz tone that defined 1960s rock with perfectly matched germanium AC128 transistors.
 It has that fat and smooth sound that other modern pedals just simply can’t replicate.
 And you can tell, there was definitely no skimping on the quality here.

 #3.EarthQuaker Devices Hoof V2 Germanium Fuzz

-Another great option when it comes to the best germanium fuzz pedals is the EarthQuaker Devices Hoof V2.
+Another great option when it comes to the best Germanium fuzz pedals is the EarthQuaker Devices Hoof V2.
 As the name implies, this is a hybrid Germanium/Silicon design.
-This makes the Hoof V2 have a incredibly wide gain range, which gives you everything from wild fuzz tones to an amp-like overdrive.
+This makes the Hoof V2 have an incredibly wide gain range, which gives you everything from wild fuzz tones to an amp-like overdrive.
 It also delivers a smooth, natural, and harmonically rich sustain.

 #4.ZVEX Effects Fat Fuzz Factory Germanium Fuzz

 In other words, the ZVEX Fat Fuzz can sound good on both guitar and bass, making it a very versatile pedal.
-The standout feature is definitely the bass heavy presence in the fuzz.
-Sure you can definitely tone it down with a swtich but we feel like this low end defines the pedal and is the reason it is more expensive than others.
+The standout feature is definitely the bass-heavy presence in the fuzz.
+Sure you can definitely tone it down with a switch but we feel like this low end defines the pedal and is the reason it is more expensive than others.